heridev/reveal-js-cognito-slides/README.md

 ## Do you have any questions about Cognito Auth PRO?

-Please get in touch with us at email@cognitoauth.pro or visit our official website at cognitoauth.pro
+Please get in touch with us at email@cognitoauth.pro or visit our official website at
 <a href="https://cognitoauth.pro">AWS Cognito Auth Starter Kit Template</a>

 ### How do run the server in local?